rhughes42/legal-eagle/README.md

 ## Uploading documents

 1. Ensure the API is running and `OPENAI_API_KEY` is set if you want AI enrichment.
+2. (Optional) Set the Document AI variables above plus `GOOGLE_APPLICATION_CREDENTIALS` if you want Google Cloud to handle PDF text extraction.
+When present the server will first try Document AI and fall back to local parsing if anything fails.
-2. Open Apollo Sandbox (`http://localhost:3000/graphql`) and use the following mutation:
+3. Open Apollo Sandbox (`http://localhost:3000/graphql`) and use the following mutation:

    ```graphql
    mutation UploadDocument($file: Upload!, $title: String) {